Sharath-Devanand/AirCanada-Campaign-Evaluation/README.md

 ## Project Background

-I am a Data Analyst at Air Canada, collaborating with the Marketing department to evaluate the 2018 Promotion Campaign by focusing on year-on-year growth, retention, and churn.
-I analyze data on demographics (e.g., gender, education), membership details (e.g., CLV, card type), and flight activity (e.g., flights booked, points accumulated/redeemed) to identify the demographic groups with the highest loyalty.
+As a Data Analyst at Air Canada I'm collaborating with the Marketing department to evaluate the effectiveness of the Promotion Campaign 2018 by year-on-year growth, cancellation rate, and Customer Lifecycle Value.
+Additionally, I aim to identify the impact of demographics attributes(e.g., gender, education), on flight activity (e.g., flights booked, points accumulated/redeemed) and Lifetime Value.

 ## Executive Background